-Recommendation 8.1

-1. Board establishes corporate disclosure policies and procedures to ensure a comprehensive, accurate, reliable and timely report to shareholders and other stakeholders that gives a fair and complete picture of a company's financial condition, results and business operations.
+Recommendation 8.1 1.
+Board establishes corporate disclosure policies and procedures to ensure a comprehensive, accurate, reliable and timely report to shareholders and other stakeholders that gives a fair and complete picture of a company's financial condition, results and business operations.
 Compliant 2017 Revised Manual on Corporate Governance Sec.
 2.2.5 also known as Responsibilities, Duties & Functions of the Board (bb) Supplement to Recommendations 8.1 1.
 Company distributes or makes available annual and quarterly consolidated reports, cash flow statements, and special audit revisions.
 Consolidated financial statements are published within ninety (90) days from the end of the fiscal year, while interim reports are published within forty-five (45) days from the end of the reporting period.
+Non-compliant In accordance with the implementing Rules and Regulations of the Securities Regulation Code, the Company discloses its audited financial statements as part of the annual report within 105days after the end of the fiscal year.
+The Company filed its financial statements as part of its annual report on 15 April 2019, which was 105 days after the end of fiscal year Link: 2018 Annual Report However, the 2018 Quarterly report for the 1 st quarter is disclosed and published on 14

-Non-Compliant The Company was not able to file its Annual Report for 2017 due to non-finalization of the financial statements of its affiliates which required consolidation with the Company's financial statements.
-The Company has been fined and paid to regulators or non-compliance.
-The relevant Annual Reports will be filed within the 2 nd quarter of year 2018.
-2. Company discloses in its annual report the principal risks associated with the identity of the company's controlling shareholders; the degree of ownership concentration; cross-holdings among company affiliates; and any imbalances between the controlling shareholders' voting power and overall equity position in the company.
-Non-compliant The Company was not able to file its Annual Report for 2017 due to non-finalization of the financial statements of its affiliates which required consolidation with the Company's financial statements.
-The Company has been fined and paid to regulators or non-compliance.
-The relevant
+June 2018 which was more than 45 days from reporting period.
+Link: 2018 Q1 Quarterly Report The Company was not able to file its 1 st quarter quarterly report within forty-five (45) days from the end of the reporting period due to non-finalization of the 2017 financial statements which was essential in the quarterly report.
+The Company has been fined and has paid to regulators for non- compliance.
+The second and third quarter reports were disclosed and published within forty-five (45) days from reporting period: Link: 2018 Q2 Quarterly Report 2018 Q3 Quarterly Report 2.
+Company discloses in its annual report the principal risks associated with the identity of the company's controlling shareholders; the degree of ownership concentration; cross-holdings among company affiliates; and any imbalances between the controlling shareholders' voting power and overall equity position in the company.
+Non-compliant The Company's Annual Report does not disclose in particular the following: principal risks to minority shareholders associated with the identity of the company's controlling shareholders; cross-holdings among company affiliates; and any imbalances between the controlling shareholders' voting power